softpano/admutils/README.md

 **Nov 23, 2020**  *soft_reboot*  -- reboots the server only after a given period since the last reboot( by default 90 days) expires, selecting a moment when the server does not run any jobs, as shown by uptime.
 Useful for computational cluster nodes, especially if some applications suffer from memory leaks.

 **Nov 23, 2020**  *dir_favorites.pl*  Help to create a usable history of directory favorites.
 It requires the usage of custom prompt function (provided in  dir_favorites_shell_functions.sh.)

 Favorites are stored in stored in stack accessible by dirs command and consist of two parts -- static (loaded from a file  $HOME/.config/dir_favorites.$HOSTNAME ) and dynamic (created from history).
-The utility also dynamically generates aliases such as cd--, cd---, cd-4, cd-5 and so on as well as via function go also provided in dir_favorites_shell_functions.sh
+The utility creates a history of accessed directories and a set of aliases such as cd--, 3rb for root/bin,  2esn for /etc/sysconfig/network-scripts.
+You got the idea.

 If it is invoked with option -m also changes directory favories in MC (Midnight commander) providing dynamic updates.
 In this case mc hotlist consist of two parts -- static and dynamic.
+See HTML page for infomation.

 **Nov 05, 2020**  *dirhist* utility was posted.
 Provides the history of changes in one or several directories.